- in captivity -

 Do provide clean drinking water at all times.
 I see mine use their outdoor water dishes, but not so much inside.
 They can drink a lot!

-Related pages: Angulate hatchlings and the Star care pages listed in the top right menu
+Related pages: Golden care, Star care pages in the menu on the right and bottom

 Unfortunately, info published on Angulates rarely covers captive care, but there are a few caresheets.
 For example, see the caresheet by Misty Corton (South Africa) and the Jun 2003 issue of Testudo magazine by SIGS (Switzerland).
 Misty Corton's web page includes a long list of plants these tortoises eat in their native habitat.
 The Testudo magazine is published in German, but you can copy the text from the pdf file and then translate it online.
 Also, Thomas Bauer (Germany) describes his captive care and breeding of Angulate tortoises in the book Turtles: Proceedings: International Turtle & Tortoise Symposium.